Dr. Tasha Austin (founder)

-Dr. Tasha Austin earned her Ph.D. in learning, cognition, instruction and development at Rutgers University.
+Dr. Tasha Austin earned her PhD in learning, cognition, instruction and development at Rutgers University.
+She founded Premise Ed(ucation) in 2018 to co-create solutions that address the roots of educational inequity.

-Her previously published work, El Barrio Mío (2012—published under pseudonym Tori Leggard), is a bilingual children’s book that depicts her experience as an African American learning Spanish while growing up in a large U.S. city.
+Her autobiographical bilingual children’s book, El Barrio Mío (2012—published under pseudonym Tori Leggard), depicts her experience as an African American learning Spanish while growing up in a large U.S. city.
+This journey underscores the rootwork of partnering with Premise Ed— chronicling each partner’s education journey and how it informs their expectations and practices.

 As an associate professor of teacher education, language education, and multilingualism, Dr. Austin’s research has received numerous awards, including from the American Education Research Association and the Northeast Conference on the Teaching of Foreign Languages.